Capture method — Beam trawl

 This stock is covered by the EU’s North Sea Multi Annual management Plan (MAP), and although the MAP has not been adopted by Norway, joint TACs are agreed through the EU-Norway Agreement.
 Total Allowable Catches (TACs) currently follow ICES’ MSY-based approach and are at sustainable levels.

 Since 2016, large mesh trawlers have been under the landing obligation in the North Sea.
 In 2019 the fleets that contribute most to the total discards will also fall under landing obligation in the North Sea, with de minimis exemptions in certain fisheries.
-In 2018, 52% of the total catch in the North Sea and 19% in the Skagerrak was discarded.
+In 2019, 43% of the total catch in the North Sea and Skagerrak was discarded.
 The reported Below Minimum Size landings for fleets that are under the landing obligation in the North Sea are currently much lower than would be suggested by information from catch monitoring programmes.

 In the European Union (EU), EU fishing vessels can fish up to 12 nautical miles of any Member State coast, and closer by agreement.
 There is overarching fisheries legislation for all Member States, but implementation varies between fisheries, Member States and sea basins.